Skip to main content

 Credit: G.Skill

-While DDR5 has greater data transfer rates, the best DDR4 modules still have lower latency.
+While DDR5 has greater data transfer rates, the best DDR4 modules will still cost a fair bit less.

 DDR5 is undeniably an improvement over DDR4 for memory bandwidth and capacity.
-While it used to have more latency and less support than DDR4, that’s changed in two years.
+While it used to have more latency and less support than DDR4, that’s changed.
 Now, DDR5 is simply faster than DDR4, and DDR4 support is being phased out from the latest motherboards and processors.
-If money isn’t an issue, you should spring for DDR5 memory (remember, you will also need to upgrade your motherboard and processor).
+If money isn’t an issue, you should spring for DDR5 memory.
+(Remember, you will also need to upgrade your motherboard and processor, and make sure your power supply can handle them first.)

 However, DDR4 isn’t obsolete yet.
-There’s no doubt that there’s more used DDR4-compatible gear available than DDR5-compatible gear, and DDR4’s performance is still great for most tasks.
-If you’re running into memory bottlenecks on your current machine, try swapping out your DDR4 memory for 32GB or 64GB of memory instead of 8GB or 16GB.
-Increasing your memory’s bandwidth is going to make a bigger difference than switching to DDR5, and it’s hundreds of dollars cheaper.
+There’s much more DDR4-compatible gear available on the used market than DDR5-compatible gear, and DDR4’s performance is still great for most tasks.
+If you’re running into memory bottlenecks on your current machine, try upgrading your DDR4 memory to 32GB or 64GB modules instead of 8GB or 16GB.
+Increasing your memory’s bandwidth is going to make a bigger difference than switching to DDR5, and it’s potentially hundreds of dollars cheaper.

 Related content